CainC0de/CainC0de/README.md

 # I'm Guilherme
-### *A software developer and student, passionate about software, hardware, embedded systems, and cybersecurity.
-Constantly developing..*
+### *A software developer and student interested about embedded systems, geoprocessing, and development Web.
+Constantly learning and building.*

 ### SKills:
 <p align="left">